ordepdev/ordepdev.github.io/_posts/2017-12-26-test-driven-developers.md

 ### 1. Testing after the implementation

-I don't like this approach, but lets face it.
+I don't like this approach, but let's face it.
 It contributes to high code coverage, project quality, and it can be used as living documentation, if well designed.
-The problem with this approach is that we tend to design the test cases to succeed, since we're writing them after we implement the feature.
+The problem with this approach is that we tend to design the test cases to succeed since we're writing them after we implement the feature.
-Also, most of the time, these tests, just test to many things at a time and they tend to get too big and complex and harder to maintain.
+Also, most of the time, these tests, just test many things at a time and they tend to get too big and complex and harder to maintain.

 ### 2. Tests that support development (TDD)